rich-ramsey/download_osf_data/readme.md

 The aim of this project is to test how to download data from the open science framework (OSF) using R and embed that process into code that is kept on GitHub.

-We use the R package {osfr} : https://github.com/ropensci/osfr
+We use the R package {osfr} to download the data: https://github.com/ropensci/osfr

 ## Rather boring background context ##